Free Iowa Records: Background Checks, Arrests & More

 How Can I Find Birth, Death, Marriage, and Free Divorce Records in Iowa?

 The Vital Records Division of the Iowa Department of Public Health (IDPH) Bureau of Health Statistics is the place where Iowa residents can inquire about and order certified copies of vital records.
 Requestors can only obtain birth, death, and marriage certificates from this division.
 Plus, they have to be related to the subject of the record to pick them up.
-Anyone interested in retrieving divorce records has to visit the court’s office in the county where the divorce was initiated.

 Customers can order certified record copies in four ways: by mail, in person, via phone, or online.
 Here are more details about each purchasing option: